 SVM is a powerful, state-of-the-art algorithm for linear and nonlinear regression.
-Oracle Data Mining implements SVM for regression and other mining functions.
+Oracle Data Mining implements SVM for regression, classification, and anomaly detection.
 SVM regression supports two kernels: the Gaussian kernel for nonlinear regression, and the linear kernel for linear regression.
 SVM also supports active learning.

-Chapter 12, "Generalized Linear Models"
+See Chapter 20, "Support Vector Machines".